 - A neurologic exam may show how well your brain works after your surgery.
 Healthcare providers will check your pupils, balance, and hand strength.
 They may also check your memory and how easily you wake up.

 You may bleed more than expected or get an infection.
-Your blood vessels, nerves, or organs may be damaged during surgery.
-You may have side effects from the radiation, such as nausea, headaches, or hair loss.
-The radiation may also cause brain swelling, a decrease in brain function, or a stroke.
+Blood vessels or other healthy tissue may be damaged during surgery.
+The radiation may cause brain swelling, a decrease in brain function, or a stroke.
 Your tumor may not be completely removed.
-You may get a blood clot in your limb.
-This may become life-threatening.
+You may develop a life-threatening blood clot.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.